-The reconstructed highway will:-
+The reconstructed highway provides:

-To hopefully prevent this from happening along the Promenade, the Department has worked closely with all the following organisations: Manx Utility, Manx Gas, Manx Telecom and Douglas Borough Council to ensure that any old or unsatisfactory equipment is replaced as each section of the Promenade is reconstructed.
+To hopefully prevent this from happening along the Promenade, the Department worked closely with all the following organisations: Manx Utility, Manx Gas, Manx Telecom and Douglas Borough Council to ensure that any old or unsatisfactory equipment is replaced as each section of the Promenade is reconstructed.
 It is not possible to say nothing will be dug up at some stage in the future because emergencies can happen but we will work closely with them all to ensure we have done everything in our power to minimise these risks.

 Where will the Horse Tram lines be located?